 Abstract

 Recent findings suggest that poverty has a deteriorating effect on cognitive functioning which can reinforce existing social inequalities.
-In this registered report, we will investigate the impact of a poverty alleviation program on cognitive performance.
-We will analyze data from a randomized controlled trial conducted on low-income, high-risk individuals in Liberia where a random half of the participants (n=251) received a $200 lump-sum unconditional cash transfer - equivalent approx. to 300% of their monthly income - while the other half (n= 222) did not.
+In this Registered Report, we will investigate the impact of a poverty alleviation program on cognitive performance.
+We will analyze data from a randomized controlled trial conducted on low-income, high-risk individuals in Liberia where a random half of the participants (n=251) received a $200 lump-sum unconditional cash transfer - equivalent approximately to 300% of their monthly income - while the other half (n= 222) did not.
 Several measures of executive functioning were administered 2 and 5 weeks, 12 and 13 months after the cash distributions.
-Extending prior literature, we will use an experimental setting to test both the short-term and the long-term impact of the treatment on cognitive performance and also explore the role of potential mechanisms driving the effect.
+Extending prior literature, we will test in a randomized controlled trialboth the short-term and the long-term impact of the treatment on cognitive performance and also explore the role of potential mechanisms driving the effect.

 Keywords: unconditional cash transfer, scarcity, cognitive functioning